 The Evenflo has ease of use on par with more expensive and higher-end options, making it a good buy for those looking for daily ease of use.

 Fold and Unfold

-The Pivot has single action brakes with a right side pedal on the back.
-The pedal is very easy to set and release with a design that is friendly to feet.
+The Pivot has single-action brakes with a right-side pedal on the back.
+The pedal is very easy to set and release with a feet-friendly design.

 The Pivot has a medium-sized canopy that would be better with a zip-out expansion for more coverage.
 The canopy looks sharp and has a covered peek-a-boo window with additional ventilation.
 It is best for overhead coverage and not much else.

-The Expand has versatile seating with toddler seats that can face forward or backward.
+The Xpand has versatile seating with toddler seats that can face forward or backward.
 The seats have reclining backs and padded adjustable footrests for almost flat napping.

 Car Seat Compatibility